realme 8 pro

 108 Megapixel main camera

-Im normal photo mode pixel binning is active and photos are in 4000 x 3000 pixels, that is 12 Megapixel saved.
-It is remarkable that Continuity of level of detail and almost no image noise, even in poor light.
+In normal photo mode, pixel binning is active and photos are saved in 4000 x 3000 pixels, i.e. 12 megapixels.
+What is remarkable is the continuity of the level of detail and the almost non-existent image noise, even in poor lighting conditions.
 The main camera copes well with high-contrast scenes even without HDR mode.
-The HDR automatic rarely has to help.
+The automatic HDR rarely has to help.

-The Color rendering is powerful and can be described as realistic.
-The Camera-AI mostly recognizes motifs reliably and adjusts color and brightness to the scene again.
+The color rendering is powerful and can be described as realistic.
+The camera AI usually recognizes motifs reliably and adjusts the color and brightness to the scene again.
 One point of criticism is slight distortion at the corners of the photos.
 However, these are only noticeable if you look closely.

-The realme camera app has its own for 108 megapixel recordings 108 MP mode integrated.
+The realme camera app has its own 108 MP mode for 108 megapixel recordings.
 In contrast to normal photo mode, there is no HDR support and no color filters.
 Only the camera AI is available as an image enhancer.

 The differences between the normal photo mode and the 108 MP mode can be seen on closer inspection.
 In the enlarged image section, the 108 megapixel images show a higher level of detail.